minio/docs/source/operations/concepts/architecture.rst

       :align: center

       The load balancer routes the request to any node in the deployment.
-      The node which receives the requests handles any internode requests thereafter.
+      The receiving node handles any internode requests thereafter.

 You can expand a MinIO deployment's available storage through :ref:`pool expansion <expand-minio-distributed>`.
    Each pool consists of an independent group of nodes with their own erasure sets.
    MinIO must query each pool to determine the correct erasure set to which it directs read and write operations, such that each additional pool adds increased internode traffic per call.
    The pool which contains the correct erasure set then responds to the operation, remaining entirely transparent to the application.

-   If you modify the MinIO topology through pool expansion, you can update your applications by modifying the load balancer to include the new nodes.
+   If you modify the MinIO topology through pool expansion, you can update your applications by modifying the load balancer to include the new pool's nodes.
    This ensures even distribution of requests across all pools, while applications continue using the single load balancer URL for MinIO operations.

    .. figure:: /images/architecture/architecture-load-balancer-multi-pool.svg